ranguba/chupa-text-docker/README.md

   * `encoding`: This is optional.
 If `data` is encoded by base64, this value is `"base64"`.
 If `data` isn't encoded, this key doesn't exist.
-ChupaText needs binary data because JSON is text format.
+ChupaText needs binary data but JSON doesn't support binary data because JSON is a text format.
 If `data` is text data such as SVG, this key doesn't exist.

 You can use ChupaText as command line tool by the following command
 line: